Cora Rigby

-Cora Rigby (11 Feb 1865 – 11 Jun 1930) was an American journalist who was the first woman at a major newspaper to head a Washington News bureau and was one of the founders of the Women's National Press Club.
+Cora Rigby (11 Feb 1865 – 11 Jun 1930) was an American journalist who was the first woman at a major newspaper to head a Washington News bureau, and was one of the founders of the Women's National Press Club, where she served as its president.

 Biography

 Cora Rigby was born in Lancaster, Ohio, where her father William L. Rigby was a judge.
 She went to school at Western Seminary, Ohio State University, and Boston University, before returning home to Columbus, Ohio where her parents were living.
 While in Columbus she decided she wanted to write a political column for a local newspaper in the city.
 At first the editor of the paper was scandalized by the idea of a woman writing about politics in a newspaper, and sent her home.
 However, she returned the next day with a column ready to print; which after reading, he did, but without her name attached.
 She worked unpaid for a time, but at one point rumors leaked that the column was being written by William Rigby's daughter, so he came to the newsroom and removed her, taking her home and telling her mother to take better care of her.
 The next day though, Cora was back at the paper writing about politics again.
 The column became so popular and authoritative that rumors started that the Governor's secretary was writing it.
 Eventually she started getting paid for her work.
 At one point she asked for her own desk and when she was told there wasn't one available, she went over to an empty desk and made it her own.
 Among her political positions, she was a vocal supporter of the women's suffrage movement, and later became a member of the American Association of University Women.